SteelCompendium/data-md-dse/Bestiary/Kobold Centurion.md

     "t2": "5 damage; 3 weakened (save ends)"
     "t3": "6 damage; 4 weakened (save ends)"
   - "name": "Effect"
-    "effect": "Any allies adjacent to a target of this attack can make a free strike."
+    "effect": "Any allies adjacent to a target of this attack can make a [[Free Strike|free strike]]."
   - "name": "3 Malice"
     "effect": "Targets weakened by this attack are now restrained while they are weakened. "
 - "name": "Concentrate All Fire on That Hero!"